joeljpa/batterymod/readme.md

 #features
 - grep command redundant
 - options, disable specific feature without quitting
-- tell when three days haven't been checked or deleted
+- tell when three days haven't been checked or deleted or just cron a shell script to delete older older than a week
-- caculate time etc in a report file
+- caculate time etc in a report file (caveats like anything even remotely lesser than ten minutes won't be logged)